mpaulasaari/stock-checker/README.md

 ### Installation

-- Clone the code repository
+- Clone the code repository or download the zip

 ```bash
 $ git clone git@github.com:mpaulasaari/stock-checker.git
 ```

-- Navigate to the cloned directory and install the dependencies
+- Navigate in the cloned directory to `app/` and install the dependencies

 ```bash
 $ npm install